…We’ve been violated, Council Chairman cries out

 Now fewer than 17 persons including women and children have been reportedly killed by armed herdsmen in the home town of the Wife of the Benue state Governor, Mrs. Eunice Ortom, in separate attacks on two communities in Gwer West Local Government Area, LGA, of Benue state

-Vanguard gathered that the communities affected by the fresh attacks were Agbanu, along Naka-Agagbe road, Saghev Council Ward, and Tse Amgbem close to Aondoana all in Gwer West LGA.
+Vanguard gathered that the communities affected in the fresh attacks were Agbanu, along Naka-Agagbe road, Saghev Council Ward and Tse Amgbem close to Aondoana all in Gwer West LGA.

 Confirming the development, an indigene of the area and Special Adviser to the Benue state Governor on Local Government and Chieftaincy Affairs, Mr. Ken Achabo who said he had just visited the attacked communities explained that 15 corpses had been recovered from the deserted community in Tijime Council Ward where several houses were also razed by the invaders.
 He said two corpses were also recovered from Agbanu community along Naka-Agagbe road.

 According to the Adviser, “the armed herders attacked Tijime Council Ward, which is the Benue First Lady’s Council Ward where they killed 15 persons and burnt down the community.

 “Right now we have an Internally Displaced Persons, IDPs, situation in the area because the people have all moved to Aondoana which is a town community.

 “I have just visited them to reassure them of Governor Samuel Ortom’s concern over the development.
 I am still on the road traveling back to the Local Government Headquarters in Naka.

 “Aside that particular attack, there was also another attack along the Naka-Agagbe road, where two persons were killed on Sunday evening.

 “I also visited the people to give them that sense of hope that they are not alone.
 We have just realized that it was a coordinated attack which the herdsmen militia launched from different angles.